 In a world of make believe and dress up we never realize who or what we conjure up as friends in our minds.
-What starts out innocent enough becomes sinister and self-serving the longer we stay in it.
-If we choose to habitually think on anything other than God’s love and forgiveness, we awaken the giant within us, which is in reality that old sin nature that God never intended for us to carry.
+What starts out innocent enough becomes sinister, self-serving the longer we stay in it.
+If we choose to habitually think on anything other than God’s love, God’s forgiveness, we awaken the giant within us, which is in reality that old sin nature that God never intended for us to carry.

 We awaken desires for things or people that will take us far outside of the boundaries of God’s love for us.
 In doing so, we stay out there longer than we ever intended to stay.

 The reality is actually very simple, the pure matter of fact is, that my giant is in fact me.

 It is the part of me that lives outside of a covenant relationship with God.
 It is the sin nature that we are all born with.
 Sin that starts innocently enough but progresses to gigantic proportions then unknowingly the giant of sin within you begins to grow stronger, larger each day.
 Until the day comes that you no longer rule over it but it rules over you, bringing with it the choice that every single person has to make.

 You will have to choose Christ as your Savior and Redeemer or you will choose your giant facing the eternal consequences of separation from Holy God forever.

 Before I leave you I want to ask you a couple of questions, if I may?

 - What are you going to do with him?